digidem/maplibre-storymap/README.md

 This template is designed to accelerate building out a "scrollytelling" map story.
 The primary input is a story broken into sections (`chapters`), each hooked to a particular view of a map.

 This template is based on Mapbox's storytelling template but has been customized to work with MapLibre instead.
-The output is an HTML and JavaScript file.
-These outputs can be hosted on a web-accessible location, with no extra code or infrastructure required.
-The template can also be hosted in a location without network connectivity, using your own map tiles that work with MapLibre.

-Note that embedding the output as an iFrame in another page will not work as expected.
-The scroll-driven interface requires the full page.
+The template can be self-hosted with your own tiles, online or offline, either on a network server or localhost via Node.

 ## Prerequisites
 This template is for data journalists and digital storytellers of any kind.
 No coding experience is required.

 If you are planning to include some custom map layers, you will need some familiarity with the [MapLibre style specifications](https://maplibre.org/maplibre-gl-js-docs/style-spec/).

 The template does not rely on any particular CSS framework, fonts, or images.
 There are some basic styles in the `head` of the HTML file that can be changed, so feel free to adapt and add to these to match your site and story brand.